oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelModin_GettingStarted/README.md

 | Time to complete                  | 5-8 minutes

 ## Purpose
-Intel Distribution of Modin* uses Ray or Dask to provide an effortless way to speed up your Pandas notebooks, scripts, and libraries.
+Intel® Distribution of Modin* uses Ray or Dask to provide an effortless way to speed up your Pandas notebooks, scripts, and libraries.
 Unlike other distributed DataFrame libraries, Intel Distribution of Modin* provides seamless integration and compatibility with existing Pandas code.

 In this sample, you will run Intel Distribution of Modin*-accelerated Pandas functions and note the performance gain when compared to "stock" (aka standard) Pandas functions.

 ## Key Implementation Details
 This Getting Started sample code is implemented for CPU using the Python language.
-The example assumes you have Pandas and MoIntel Distribution of Modin* installed inside a conda environment, similar to what is directed by the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/articles/installing-ai-kit-with-conda.html).
+The example assumes you have Pandas and Intel Distribution of Modin* installed inside a conda environment, similar to what is directed by the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/articles/installing-ai-kit-with-conda.html).

 ## License